 4. Arrange time for them to practice together with their partners or with other teams.

 5. If you feel your child needs extra help, you can also contact the high school tutors in this group - Allen, Brian, Brandon, and McKenzie - Jessie's official smart debate assistant coaches.

-1. Make copies of your case: Your opponent has the right to scrutinize your evidence, so please bring enough copies for your opponent.
+1. Make Copies of your Case for the Opponent: Your opponent has the right to scrutinize your evidence, so please bring enough copies for your opponent.

 2. If you don’t speak loud or clear: Then, your opponent has the right to sit/stand near you to discern your arguments.

-4. Open Crossfire: If both teams agree, partner assistance will be allowed during the crossfire.
+4. Open Crossfire: If your judge permits, partner assistance will be allowed during the crossfire.

-5. Judge Adaptation: Before each round, debaters can read about how a particular judge decides by simply clicking the "judge's name" listed on the tabroom or clicking "DJ Paradigm."
-If for some reason, the judge has no paradigm in the tabroom, then you can simply ask the judge how s/he personally votes.
+5. Judge Adaptation: Before each round, debaters can assess “judging preference” simply by asking the judge how s/he personally votes.
 A good debater can use different strategies to persuade judges of different backgrounds.
 Thus, be mindful that it is not the fault of the judge that s/he is not convinced, since the burden of proof and persuasion lies with the debater.